jit9/Flats_for_remote_use/README.md

    master_tod.py calls tod_flats_anal.py which utilizes the executable flatFull.so which was compiled from C code.

+You do not need to call the other two scripts -- they are used by master_tod.py.

 Output is entirely to the screen, and consists of a listing of the "bad" detectors according to the Flats algorithm plus a few other descriptives of this particular TOD.